NeLy-EPFL/Long-Term-Imaging-VNC-Drosophila/README.md

 # Long-Term-Imaging-VNC-Drosophila

-# Limb amputation experiment
-The python code contained in this folder has to be run with the associated data that can be downloaded at: https://dataverse.harvard.edu/dataverse/long_term_imaging_vnc_drosophila
+This repository contains the analysis code for: "Long-term imaging of the ventral nerve cord in behaving adult Drosophila".
+Each folder is specific to one experiment and has its own "read me" file.
+The associated data that can be downloaded at: https://dataverse.harvard.edu/dataverse/long_term_imaging_vnc_drosophila
-Unzip the data into one folder and modify the rootdir variable with your path.
-This code was ran with:
-Open cv: version 4.5.1
-Numpy: version 1.20.2
-Skimage: version 0.18.3
-Matplotlib: version 3.4.1